How to Use Public Speaking on Social Media to Grow Your Business

 Open: Win Your Audience in the First Three Seconds

-• “Your marketing videos are losing attention in five seconds or less.”
+"Your marketing videos are losing people in 5 seconds or less."

-• “9/10 brands post videos that nobody finishes watching.
-Let’s fix that.”
+"9 in 10 brands post videos nobody finishes.
+Let us fix that."

-Speak with energy, clarity, and pace.
-A good hook makes people curious enough to stay for your message.
+Deliver it with energy and pace.
+A strong hook makes people curious enough to stay for the point.

 Body: Teach, Inspire, or Challenge